 (1) Only if there is combustion engine operation during a valid CD Type 1 test for CoP verification

+(2) For Level 1A and Level 2 only the vehicle energy charged is assessed in accordance with paragraph 3.4. of Appendix 2

 8.1.3.
 CoP family